swanson/swanson.github.com/_posts/2011-07-18-start-up-weekend-lessons-learned.md

 this or else you aren't going to get much turnout; people are giving up their weekends, so it might be unrealistic to expect them to focus on the business aspects.

-In my [Startup Tips & Tricks](/blog/2011/06/18/startup-weekend-tip-tricks.html) post, I gave an example of having one team member work on a marketing/sales website.
+In my [Startup Weekend Tips & Tricks](/blog/2011/06/18/startup-weekend-tip-tricks.html) post, I gave an example of having one team member work on a marketing/sales website.
 No one was really interested in doing that once people started coding.